-BASAGLAR KwikPen® must never be shared between patients, even if the needle is changed.
+BASAGLAR prefilled pens must never be shared between patients, even if the needle is changed.
 Sharing poses a risk of transmission of blood borne pathogens.

-Changes in insulin strength, manufacturer, type, or method of administration may affect glycemic control and predispose to hypoglycemia or hyperglycemia.
-These changes should be made cautiously and only under close medical supervision, and the frequency of blood glucose monitoring should be increased.
+Changes in insulin strength, manufacturer, type, injection site, or method of administration may affect glycemic control and predispose to hypoglycemia or hyperglycemia.
+Any changes in insulin regimen should be made cautiously and only under close medical supervision, and the frequency of blood glucose monitoring should be increased.
+Due to reports of hypoglycemia and hyperglycemia, advise patients who have repeatedly injected into areas of lipodystrophy or localized cutaneous amyloidosis to change the injection site to unaffected areas and closely monitor blood glucose.
 For patients with type 2 diabetes, dosage adjustments of concomitant anti-diabetic products may be needed.

 Hypoglycemia is the most common adverse reaction associated with insulins, including BASAGLAR.
 Severe hypoglycemia can cause seizures, may be life-threatening, or cause death.